-The Iceberg rose is an easy plant to care for, but it needs special attention.
-It can tolerate partial shade, but it prefers full sun to encourage flower development and deter disease.
-It also thrives in soil that is rich in nutrients, which is why it’s important to provide proper fertilization to maintain its healthy condition.
+The Iceberg rose care is an easy routine but it needs special attention.
+It can tolerate partial shade but prefers full sun to encourage flower development and deter disease.
+It also thrives in soil rich in nutrients, so it’s essential to provide proper fertilization to maintain its healthy condition.
 For best results, use an organic fertilizer to keep the soil rich.

 Iceberg roses are hardy and disease-resistant plants.
 Reimer Kordes, a German breeder, first introduced the Iceberg rose in 1958.
 This floribunda rose bush has a sweet fragrance and is hardy enough to withstand winter temperatures.
 Its fragrance is quite pleasant, too, and its foliage is glossy green.

 This rose belongs to the Floribunda family and is one of the world’s most popular varieties.
 It has large clusters of flowers on one stem, complemented by deciduous foliage.
 The ‘Iceberg’ is the most famous of these varieties, and its snow-white blossoms are complemented by a hint of pink at the base of each petal.

 The stems of the ‘Iceberg’ rose are strong, but supple.
 This rose has an impressive history.
 It was named World’s Favorite Rose in 1983 and holds an Award of Garden Merit from 1958.

 The Iceberg rose has been one of the most popular Floribunda roses for decades.
 It is a hardy perennial plant that is adaptable to both hot and cold climates.
 It was hybridized in Germany in 1958 and can be grown as a bush, climber, or excellent standard.